Floe-Project/Floe/readme.md

 Below is the current plan.
 Subject to change.
 We sometimes use GitHub issues to track [milestones](https://github.com/Floe-Project/Floe/milestones?direction=asc&sort=title&state=open) towards future releases.

 ### Step 1: beta release in October/November 2024
 We will release a beta version of Floe.
-It will have pretty much all the features but might need bugs ironing out.
+It will be fully functional, but might have some bugs.
+The goal of the beta is to fix bugs before the full release.

 ### Step 2: release V1 before 2025
 #### Complete, but not completed